Vietnam Rural Villages Trek

 Day 5 – Mai Chau

-Post-lunch, it’s time to head out on a leisurely 3-kilometre trek around the village to stretch your legs for a couple of hours.
-Then, it’s a swift 1.5-hour drive to our next adventure hub.
+Post-lunch, it’s a swift one-and-a-half-hour drive to your next adventure hub.
 Mai Chau, your time is now!

 Accommodation: Mai Chau Ecolodge (or similar)